superx101/CALL/README.md

 ## Run the Project
 This project is written in vscode, so it is recommended that you also use vscode to run the code.
 Once you have your IDE ready, follow the steps below to build the project.
-1. download python, nodejs, npm
+1. Download python, nodejs, npm
+2. Use `npm i` to install dependencise
-2. Install uglify-js with the command: `npm i -g uglify-js`
+3. Install uglify-js with the command: `npm i -g uglify-js`
-3. Install typescript with the following command: `npm i -g typescript`
+4. Install typescript with the following command: `npm i -g typescript`
-4. Download the CALL source code and place it in the **plugins** folder.
+5. Download the CALL source code and place it in the **plugins** folder.
-5. Run buildSrc/init.py.
+6. Run buildSrc/init.py.
-6. Write the code
+7. Write the code
-7. Run buildSrc/compile.py to compile the code to js
+8. Run buildSrc/compile.py to compile the code to js
-8. Run runBDS.bat.
+9. Run runBDS.bat.